rxhulshxrmx/mint_classic_company/docs/report.md

 **Objective:** Analyzing the age of unsold inventory to identify products that have been in stock for extended periods, which could indicate potential issues with demand or stock rotation.

-**Insights:** Products with a high number of days since the last order and significant quantities in stock may require strategic actions.
-Recommendations include reviewing the sales strategy for these items, considering markdowns or promotions to accelerate turnover, and optimizing inventory management to prevent future stock accumulation.
+**Insights:** Products with high stock and long days since last order may need discounts or promotional strategies to clear out inventory and improve turnover.

 6. **Order Fulfillment Time Analysis**